 - Busy themselves with an activity if they feel like being mean to another child, like riding a bike, playing a game, or watching television.

-- Talk to a parent or adult if they feel like being mean to someone so that they can work on a better way to handle the situation.
+- Talk to a parent or adult if they are frustrated with a friend or classmate so that they can work on a better way to handle the situation.

-- Take a minute to pause before saying to doing something that might hurt or offend someone else.
+- Take a minute to pause before saying or doing something that might hurt or offend someone else.

 - Apologize for bullying that may have occurred in the past.